norlab-ulaval/LSC16/lslidar_c16/README.md

 Usage: rostopic pub /layer_num std_msgs/Int8 "data: 5"  --> output channel 5 data to topic /scan, message type is sensor_msgs/LaserScan . data number can only from 0 to 15

 ## Description
-The `lslidar_c16` package is a linux ROS driver for lslidar c16.
+The `lslidar_c16` package is a linux ROS 2 driver for lslidar c16.
-The package is tested on Ubuntu 14.04 with ROS indigo.
+The package is tested on Ubuntu 22.04 with ROS 2 humble.

 ## Compling
-This is a Catkin package.
-Make sure the package is on `ROS_PACKAGE_PATH` after cloning the package to your workspace.
-And the normal procedure for compling a catkin package will work.
+This is a colcon package.
+The normal procedure for compling a colcon package will work.

 ```
 cd your_work_space
-catkin_make
+colcon build
 ```

 ## Example Usage